Feyerabend/cc/ch05/addition/functional/README.md

 - Hudak, P. (2000). *The Haskell school of expression: Learning functional programming through multimedia*.
 Cambridge University Press.
+  - A practical introduction to functional programming using Haskell, this book emphasizes clear development of core FP concepts alongside hands‑on examples.
+It guides readers from basic functional techniques to more advanced topics, showing how Haskell’s type system and abstraction mechanisms support robust and expressive software design.

 - Thompson, S. (1999). *Haskell: The craft of functional programming* (2nd ed.).
   Addison‑Wesley.
+  - A foundational text on Haskell and functional programming, this book presents the language’s syntax and semantics with a focus on developing correct, elegant programs.
+It covers functional abstractions, types, and data structures, and integrates detailed examples that illustrate how functional design leads to modular and maintainable code.